-Lecturer and Admin.
-Director of Studies in MCS at the department of Informatics and Media.
-At the moment, I participate in two research projects: CRUSH Covid and Managing the Digital Transformation of Physical Space (TROPHY).
-Previously, I have contributed in research projects studying 1) internal communication during changes, 2) the use of an interactive video website and 3) internal communication in companies applying Enterprise Architecture (EA) and, 4) media's impact on political issues.
+Lecturer and assistant head of department responsible for educational matters.
+Currently, I participate in the research project, CRUSH Covid.
+Previously, I have contributed in research projects studying 1) the digital transformation of physical space, 2) internal communication during changes, 3) the use of an interactive video website and 4) internal communication in companies applying Enterprise Architecture (EA) and, 5) media's impact on political issues.

 Organizations continue to face the longstanding participation trend, which involves encouraging employee participation in organizational life.
 In order for organizations to be competitive on a globalized market with rapid technology advancements it is essential that employees continuously adjust their assignments and for that reason they need to have mandate to make decisions concerning their specific role.
 Hence participation processes are necessary for organizations.
 Participation requires continuous and extensive coordination carried out through complex interactions between all organizational members, not least between senior management and employees.
 These interactions involve communication with a greater range, more diverse communication and more information richness than communication in organizational settings with traditional hierarchical structures.
 The challenge for contemporary organizations is that inherent in these participation processes are tensions, (in the form of contradictions, paradoxes, ironies and similar), which are produced and reproduced in communication.
 Practice and scholars alike are therefore interested in the communicative constitution and enactment of tensions in organizations.